 How to Break a Fast:

 The worst thing you could do is start eating massive amounts of junk food, or any other food, really.
 This would cause stress to the intestines and your body needs time to readjust to food.
-Instead, what we need to do is slowly ease into it.
+Instead, what we need to do is slowly ease into it and be mindful of how to break a fast.

 - The best way to start off is with a glass of hot lemon water.
 The citric acid gets absorbed really quickly and promotes the production of good digestive enzymes in the gut – it gets the juices flowing.
-This will wake up the intestines and prepares them for the feasting that’s to come.
+Drinking apple cider vinegar will wake up the intestines and prepares them for the feasting that’s to come.

 - Then, before having your actual first meal, eat something very small and low-glycemic, such as a half an avocado, a few nuts or vegetables.